Rider Guidelines

 Notes

-The Guidelines should be considered "guidelines" only.
+While the wearing of helmets is a requirement, the Guidelines are intended to be "guidelines" only.
 No coercion is intended, nor is it expected that everyone will follow every guideline on all rides, people being people, and life being as it is.
 However, most of these are based on common sense and general concepts of sociability; they are therefore deemed reasonable and in the interest of avoiding misunderstandings and disappointment by riders and leaders alike.
 Generally speaking, it is more important to abide by these guidelines on rides listed at slower paces, when the pack is small, and when newcomers are present.